Synergy Yoga Studio

 Access the living yoga tradition and a vibrant worldwide community

-All required reading, over 10 books, plus your Teacher Certification manual of more than 250 pages are included
+All required reading, 5 books, plus your Teacher Certification manual

-Eligibility to apply for the 200-hour level of registration (RYT) with Yoga Alliance, upon certification by the Himalayan Institute
+Eligibility to apply for the 200-hour level of registration (RYT) with Yoga Alliance upon completion

 back to top